SWEG-2015EC-Batch/Tech-Army/1357_15_yadiel_daniel/miles.md

 	One time fuel capacity of the vehicle*miles per one gallon Output
-	The distance the vehicle can travel without refuelling Algorithm
+	The distance the vehicle can travel without refuelling pseudo code
-1.Start
+1. Start the program.
-2.Declare variables fuelTankCapacity, milesPerGallon, and milesPossible as floats.
+2. Declare variables: gallons, milespergallon, and miles as floats.
-3.Input the fuelTankCapacity in gallons from the user.
-4.Input the milesPerGallon from the user.
-5.Calculate milesPossible using the formula: milesPossible = fuelTankCapacity * milesPerGallon.
+3. Display a message asking the user to enter the fuel capacity of the vehicle in gallons.
+4. Read and store the input in variable gallons.
+5. Display a message asking the user to enter the miles per gallon of the vehicle.
+6. Read and store the input in variable milespergallon.
+7. Calculate miles by multiplying milespergallon with gallons.
-6.Display milesPossible as the number of miles the automobile can be driven without refueling.
+8. Display a message showing the distance in miles that can be traveled without refueling.
-7.End
+9. End the program.